project3UOT/bookend/README.md

 ```

 ## Usage
-Use thiis site to get great suggestions for books and Tv shows based on what you have previously watched or read
+Use this site to get great suggestions for books and Tv shows based on what you have previously watched or read

 ## Deployed application link
 (TBA)